tangentsoft/pidp8i/README-throttle.md

 throttle calibration delay to 3 seconds in order to give the SIMH timing code a sufficiently long baseline to work from.

+If you have a prior installation of the PiDP-8/I software, your boot scripts will not have this change unless you have taken specific steps to achieve it, so you will be using the 20-second SIMH default!
+See "[Overwriting the Local Simulator Setup][olss]" in the top-level `README.md` file for your options here.

-For those first 3 seconds, the simulator runs *unthrottled*, after which the SIMH core timing code looks at the number of instructions executed during that time and then determines from that what timing values it needs to use to achieve your requested throttle value.
+For those first seconds, the simulator runs *unthrottled*, after which the SIMH core timing code looks at the number of instructions executed during that time and then determines from that what timing values it needs to use to achieve your requested throttle value.
 It also checks